fguerri/AzureVNetIntegrationPatterns/README.md

 To expose a public service instance (such as an Azure storage account or an Azure SQL Database) in a VNet with Private Link, a **private endpoint** resource (of type `Microsoft.Network/PrivateEndpoints`) must be provisioned.
 A private endpoint resource represents a logical relationship between the public service instance and a NIC attached to the VNet where the service is exposed.
 The NIC resource is automatically created when the private endpoint is provisioned.
 Just like any other NIC, the NIC associated to a private endpoint gets an IP address in the address range of the subnet it is attached to.
 That address becomes the address of the service instance for clients in the VNet (or in remote networks connected via VPN or Expressroute private peering).

-The same public service instance can be referenced by multiple private endpoints in different VNets/subnets, even if they belong to different users/subscriptions or if they have overlapping address spaces, as shown in Figure 10.
+The same public service instance can be referenced by multiple private endpoints in different VNets/subnets, even if they belong to different users/subscriptions (including within differing Azure Active Directory (AAD) tenants)  or if they have overlapping address spaces, as shown in Figure 10.

 ![Figure 10  - NOT DISPLAYED](/Figures/figure10.png)
 *Figure 10.
-Multiple users can define service endpoints in their VNet.
+Multiple users can define private endpoints in their VNet.
 Each user can only consume their own instances via the private endpoint.*

 ## Private Link Services

-Private Link can also supports exposing 3rd party services deployed on the platform through private endpoints.
+Private Link also supports exposing 3rd party services deployed on the platform through private endpoints.
 A 3rd party service exposed with Private Link is referred to as a **private link service**.
 Any custom service running in a VNet behind a Standard SKU Azure Internal Load Balancer (ILB) can be exposed through a private endpoint in another VNet.
 The custom service and the VNet can reside in different regions and belong to different subscriptions that trust different Azure Active Directory tenants.

 To create a private link service, a resource of type `Microsoft.Network/PrivateLinkServices` must be provisioned.
 It represents a logical relationship between the Azure ILB that exposes the 3rd party service and a NIC attached to the same VNet as the ILB.
 The NIC resource (of type `Microsoft.Network/networkInterfaces`) is automatically created as part of the private link service provisioning process.
 From the service’s perspective, client connections originate from this NIC.